 Live Kōkua Community Service Day

 Bank of Hawaii’s “Bankoh Blue Crew” volunteers are out in the community almost every weekend.
-They have donated nearly 5,900 hours of their time to 71 community service projects so far this year.
+They donated over 16,000 hours of their time to 359 community service projects in 2017.